Chemistry instructor, adjunct full time jobs - 161 jobs

 * Demonstrated commitment to improving student learning through innovative strategies shown to help students succeed at the course and program level

-* Effective communication skills and interpersonal skills with the capacity to work successfully in a culturally diverse college community
+* Effective communication and interpersonal skills, with the ability to work successfully in a community college environment

 * Must possess demonstrated skills in using modern educational technology, including multimedia-based instruction